jtrudat/shopperscorner/README.md

 # Project Title:
-shoppersCorner
+Muse & Peruse

 # Project description:
-This is a simple MERN stack application for online shopping utilizing authentication to distinguish customers from administrators the the associated rights with those respective titles
+This is a simple MERN stack application for adding, editing and reviewing various topics of interest.
+Topics can range from news worthy events to hobbies and crafts, the choice is yours

 # Table of Contents:
 - Technical stack specifications